bobhatevishal/ADO-Helm-deployment-AKS-POC/README.md

 The application components are deployed to AKS using **Helm**, the package manager for Kubernetes.
 This approach ensures standardized, repeatable, and easily configurable deployments across all four environments.

 ### Umbrella Helm Chart
-All microservices (frontend, api, db, redis) are packaged together under a single **Umbrella Helm Chart** located in the `kube/snaplink` directory.
+All microservices (frontend, api, db, redis) are packaged together under a single **Helm Chart** located in the `kube/snaplink` directory.

 ### Environment Configuration (`values.yaml`)
 The deployment is highly parameterized.
 Environment-specific configurations, such as: